Do Hydrangeas Like Clay Soil? (How to Grow)

 Prominent for its colour blossoms, hydrangeas can be grown in almost all soil types.
-These ornamental plants thrive when provided consistent moisture.
+These ornamental plants thrive when provided with consistent moisture.

-But, do hydrangeas like to grow in clay soil or they prefer sandy soil?
+But do hydrangeas like to grow in clay soil, or they prefer sandy soil?

-Being said that this flowering plant isn’t too picky about the kind of soil.
+This flowering plant isn’t too picky about the kind of soil.
 You can plant and grow hydrangeas in clay soil.
 However, not all varieties can tolerate soggy soil.

-As clay soil is known to hold moisture for longer time, you should regulate watering frequency accordingly.
+As clay soil is known to hold moisture for a longer time, you should regulate watering frequency accordingly.

-Hydrangeas and Soil: What is best soil?
+Hydrangeas and Soil: What is the best soil?

 Massachusetts Amherst State University states that Hydrangea plants prefer well-drained and consistently moist soil that has moderate nutritional levels.